Static Files¶

 - STATICFILES_DIRS - Additional configured directories

-- Django staticfiles finders - App-level static files (e.g., admin)
+- Django staticfiles finders (debug mode only) - App-level static files (e.g., admin)

 The first match is returned.
 Files in STATIC_ROOT take priority.